haampie/stoppels.blog/_posts/2017-03-10-compile-time-primes.md

 };
 {% endhighlight %}

-We're using integers as booleans.
 The specialization `PrimalityTest<p, 1>` guarantees the compiler will not get stuck in infinite recursion limbo.
 Furthermore, any prime number is of course divisible by 1, so `PrimalityTest<p, 1>::value == 1`.
 For any other `i` the value of `PrimalityTest<p, i>::value` will be 1 if `p` is neither divisible by `i` nor by any number less than `i`.
 The latter part is handled recursively.

 To call the primality test we can create another struct that does exactly this: